 Internal Auditor(s) appointment or removal is vested in the Audit Committee.
-For other services, the Audit Committee Charter provides that the Audit committee: Recommend to the Board appointment, compensation, and oversee the work of any registered public accounting firm employed by the organization (i.e. external auditors);
+For other services, Section II.1 of the Audit Committee Charter provides that the Audit committee: Recommend to the Board appointment, compensation, and oversee the work of any registered public accounting firm employed by the organization (i.e. external auditors);